shojol/testEmtecinc/README.md

 If you’re not able to finish in the designated time, just send us what you have.
 At the end of the day, quality > quantity, meaning: if the code is really good, and you're missing a small feature,that doesn’t mean you're disqualified.

-[mobilewireframe]: wireFrames/webChallengeMobile.jpeg 'Mobile Wire Frame'
+[mobilewireframe]: wireFrames/webChallengeMobile.jpeg "Mobile Wire Frame"
-[nonmobilewireframe]: wireFrames/webChallengeNonMobile.jpeg 'Non-Mobile Wire Frame'
+[nonmobilewireframe]: wireFrames/webChallengeNonMobile.jpeg "Non-Mobile Wire Frame"